UU-cellbiology/bvv-playground/README.md

 _Volumetric_
 ![Maximum intensity render](https://katpyxa.info/software/bvv_playground/bvvPG_volumetric_render.png)

-Displaying volumes with LUTs and crop view at the current stage are available only from the code (see an [example](https://github.com/ekatrukha/bvv-playground/blob/master/src/test/java/bvv/examples/BT_Example01.java).
+Displaying volumes with LUTs and crop view at the current stage are available only from the code (see an [example](https://github.com/ekatrukha/bvv-playground/blob/master/src/test/java/bvv/examples/BT_Example01.java)).

 ## For developers

 A list of additional methods (adding LUTs and volume crop) is illustrated by [this example](https://github.com/ekatrukha/bvv-playground/blob/master/src/test/java/bvv/examples/BT_Example01.java).
-The project is currently under development and has a lot of "experimental" code (i.e. not clean and in the state of "well, at least it works".
+The project is currently under development and has a lot of "experimental" code (i.e. not clean and in the state of "well, at least it works").
 So comments and optimization suggestions are welcome.

 ### Adding project in maven
 This project is not in _scijava.public_ maven repository (well, not yet), but is published as [GitHub Package](https://github.com/ekatrukha?tab=packages&repo_name=bvv-playground).